How to Import Bank Statements into QuickBooks (Every Method)

 PDF to CSV ConversionQuickBooks OnlineCSV (converted from PDF)Banks providing only PDF statementsRequires conversion tool; then follows CSV import path

 How to choose your path.
 If your bank supports direct feeds and you need ongoing syncing, start there.
 It is the most hands-off option and eliminates repetitive manual work.
-If you already have a CSV file from your bank's online portal, use the CSV upload method in QuickBooks Online.
+If you already have a CSV file from your bank's online portal, use the CSV upload method in QuickBooks Online — Chase customers, for example, can export their statements to Excel, CSV, or QBO directly from Chase Online before importing.
 If your bank provides QBO or QFX download files, which is common with QuickBooks Desktop, use Web Connect.
 And if your bank only provides PDF statements with no option for structured exports, you will need to convert them to CSV first before importing.

 You may also encounter references to the IIF file format, a legacy import format for QuickBooks Desktop.
 Intuit no longer officially supports or recommends IIF for new imports.
 The preferred Desktop import path is QBO/QFX via Web Connect.
-If you work with multiple accounting platforms, our guide on integrating automated data extraction with accounting software covers the equivalents for SAP, Xero, and other systems.
+If you need to bring invoices or bills into QuickBooks rather than bank transactions, that workflow uses different methods — see our guide to importing invoices into QuickBooks.
+For PDF invoices that need digitizing first, our comparison of invoice scanning software for QuickBooks covers the OCR tools that feed data directly into your QuickBooks workflow.

 The sections below walk through each method in detail.
 Start with direct bank feeds if you want the most automated option, or jump to the section that matches your file format.